Arwind Thatte

-Pandit Arwind Thatte is a well known harmonium player.
-He is one of the leading Harmonium players of India, is a reputed accompanist and a soloist.
+Arawind Thatte is an Indian harmonium player.
+He is one of the leading harmonium players of India, is a reputed accompanist and a soloist.

 Early life

-Thatte was born in a family of music lovers, father and elder brother being Harmonium players, he started playing Harmonium at the age of six.
-He is a self-taught Harmonium player; but also learned Tabla under the guidance of late Pandit G.L.
-Samant and vocal music initially in Bharat Gayan Samaj, Pune and then under Suhas Datar and Sudhir Datar, Pune and has been a disciple of Pandit Jasraj since 1981.
+Thatte was born in a family of music lovers, father and elder brother being harmonium players, he started playing Harmonium at the age of six.
+He is a self-taught harmonium player; but also learned tabla under G. L. Samant and vocal music initially at Bharat Gayan Samaj, Pune and then under Suhas Datar and Sudhir Datar, Pune and has been a disciple of Pandit Jasraj since 1981.